Dreaming of a rainbow: the bridge between what was and what will be

 You are inside the rainbow.
 Or it is directly above you.
 Color everywhere.
 You are bathed in its light.
 Something solemn settles in.
 Almost sacred.

-Standing beneath a rainbow is one of the most powerful images of grace.
+Standing beneath a rainbow is the experience of true grace.
 Of those moments when life gives you something rare and beautiful.
 When luck, happiness, or simply a special state arrives not because you worked for it — but simply because it happened.
 Because you were in the right place at the right moment.
+By night, this sense of standing inside something sacred returns in dreams where you are beneath the lights — the sky aflame rather than just rinsed clean.

 This dream often comes in moments when something good is genuinely occurring — or is about to.
 Or as a reminder that such moments exist — even when they are not visible now.